-DOE’s Residential Energy Contractor Training Program Overview
+DOE Home Energy Efficiency Contractor Training Grants Overview

 The U.S. Department of Energy’s $9 billion Home Energy Rebate Program, funded by the Inflation Reduction Act, is already creating unprecedented demand for skilled contractors and other workers across the country who are involved in the installation of energy efficiency and electrification measures.
 To achieve the goals of the program, the energy efficiency workforce will need to grow significantly – which in turn requires massive investments in training and education.